dawkrish/fusion/README.md

 ### Same process is for YouTube Music to Spotify with some slight changes

 This app is made in python with the `Flask` framework which helps up spinning a server, storing access tokens, route matching and etc.

+### Note
+We haven't used dotenv files as this a test and hobby project